Vishwas-Arora/finX-fintech-platform/README.md

 # React Native FinTech Clone with Clerk

 This is a React Native FinTech clone using [Clerk](https://go.clerk.com/tQXLCe8) for user authentication with OTP.
-This app was inspired by the [Revolut](https://www.revolut.com/) app.
+This app was inspired by the fintech app.

 Additional features: